ryansheehy0/Neo-C/containers.md

 <!-- /TOC -->

 # Containers
-To prevent the most vexing parsing, Neo-C only allows you to create structs, unions, and class instances with these specific syntaxes.
+To prevent the most vexing parsing, Neo-C only allows you to create struct, union, and class instances with this specific syntaxes.

 ```C++
 // Neo-C